nickpyett/sailpace/README.md

 Sailpace
 ========

-An app to create a web-based sailing time sheet in React.
+An app to create a web-based sailing timesheet in React.
+Try it for youself at [nickpyett.github.io/sailpace](https://nickpyett.github.io/sailpace/).

-This was created with Create React App and uses Tailwindcss for styling.
+Sailpace was created with Create React App and uses Tailwindcss for styling.

 &copy; Nick Pyett 2024